 The National Energy Conservation Policy Act, as amended by the Federal Energy Management Improvement Act of 1988 and the Energy Policy Acts of 1992 and 2005, requires federal agencies to apply energy conservation measures and to improve federal building design to reduce energy consumption per square foot.
 Current goals are to reduce energy consumption per square foot, relative to 2003, by 2 percent per year from FY06 - FY15.
-In 2007, an Executive Order signed by the President will increase the target reduction to 3 percent per year, which is a 30 percent reduction by the end of FY2015.
-These are very aggressive goals, and go significantly beyond the previous goal of 30 percent reduction by 2005, compared to 1985.
-BNL's energy use per square foot in 2006 was 29 percent less than in 1985 (see Figure 2-3) and 8.2 percent less than 2003.
+In 2007, an Executive Order increased the target reduction to 3 percent per year, which is a 30 percent reduction by the end of FY2015.
+Further, DOE Order 430.2B and the Secretary's TEAM initiative have set even more stringent requirements, including renewable energy and transportation fuels that go significantly beyond the previous goal of a 30 percent reduction by 2005, compared to 1985.
+BNL's energy use per square foot in 2007 was 29.4 percent less than in 1985 (see Figure 2-3) and 8.3 percent less than 2003.
 It is important to note that energy use for buildings and facilities at the Laboratory is largely weather dependent.